ucsb-csw8/m22-shereen/faq.md

 ### Are lab activities and lab sessions not the same thing?

-We refer to the Wednesday lab section times as _lab sessions_.
+We refer to the Thursday lab section times as _lab sessions_.
 The _lab activities_ (LAs) that you complete in zyBooks are different from the session times - they refer to the lab assignments posted in zyBooks.

 ### What is the "Lab Checkpoint" score in gradebook?